cxcorp/war-thunder-map-image-grid-extractor/README.md

 ## Running

 1. Dump all your 2560x1440 screenshots of the map list into `images_source`.
 Name does not matter, just make sure they're .png or alternatively change the file extension filter in `crop_maps_and_ocr_name_and_gridsize.py`
+   - Which map list?
+Go to the Custom Battles map list, filter tank battles and start taking screenshots with Steam's F12
 2. Run `python crop_maps_and_ocr_name_and_gridsize.py`
    - will dump a json-ish array of arrays of the map name and the detected grid size text from the bottom right of the map image
    - will also write the map images to `output_maps/`